Last updated on September 13th, 2018 at 11:52 am

 1. Appointing Patients

 Whoever answers the phone and schedules new patients must be able to “sell” the patient on coming in for an exam to see the doctor.
-Admittedly, handling the phone properly could be its own article (in fact, Ms. Laura Hatch wrote a wonderful article about it on our blog) but this staff member must be able to get through “Do you take my insurance?”, “How much is it for a crown?”, “Do you have Saturday hours?”, etc. Whoever handles these calls in your office must be drilled and drilled to the point where they could handle anything a prospective new patient throws at them without having to “think” about it.
+Admittedly, handling the phone properly could be its own article, but this staff member must be able to get through “Do you take my insurance?”, “How much is it for a crown?”, “Do you have Saturday hours?”, etc. Whoever handles these calls in your office must be drilled and drilled to the point where they could handle anything a prospective new patient throws at them without having to “think” about it.
 Ideally they should be able to get a prospective new patient to schedule and come in at least 70% of the time.
 As in all sales, it’s unrealistic to close everyone, but a log book, spreadsheet or some type of record must to be kept to reflect all new patient calls and show the result of each one.
 Doing this will not only record your level of success but will also point out patterns of troublesome objections that the staff can be taught how to handle.

 The patient is in the chair.
 Now it’s critical to diagnose exactly what the patient needs with no regard for their insurance coverage or apparent financial situation.
 We have fallen into a bad pattern in dentistry of inspecting the insurance plan before inspecting the mouth.
 We are trying to diagnose the patient’s attitude about dentistry or their finances before diagnosing what they need in order to have a healthy mouth.
 We then let that affect how much dentistry we diagnose and treatment plan.